 With all the efforts of HR, the ultimate expectation is better business performance and employee satisfaction.
 In order to sustain the same however, it is imperative to make efforts to retain the talent.
 This is another challenge for all the HR professional.
 Understanding the aspirations, managing expectations and innovative ways of engaging with the talent are essential here.

-Having understood the opportunity in HR, how it has evolved and what HR folks really do, it is now time for you to evaluate if HR can be a career option for you!
+Having understood the opportunity in HR, how it has evolved, what is trending and what HR folks really do, it is now time for you to evaluate if HR can be a career option for you!

 This article was published in: